bps1980/minerstat-asic/README.md

 **minerstat for ASIC** is mining monitoring and management software for your **Antminer** and/or **Baikal** machines.

+## Looking for more easy solution?

+Try our new <a href="https://github.com/minerstat/minerstat-asic-hub">ASIC HUB</a> software, what need to install on the ASIC - no external software required.

 ## How it works?

 <img src="https://raw.githubusercontent.com/minerstat/minerstat-asic/master/docs/works.svg?sanitize=true" width="65%">